Policy 120: Drugs and Alcohol

 Covered Individuals: All CEI Employees

-A controlled substance is any drug, substance or immediate precursor as listed in Schedules I through V of Section 202 of the Controlled Substances Act, 21 U.S.C. § 812, as now exists or may be later amended or updated, including but not limited to amphetamines (including methamphetamines), barbiturates, opiates (including heroin, morphine and codeine), marijuana, THC, cocaine, hallucinogens and phencyclidine (PCP).
-For purposes of this policy, the term “controlled substance” does not include prescription drugs which are properly possessed and/or taken under the supervision of a licensed health care professional.
+- A Controlled Substance is any drug, substance or immediate precursor as listed in Schedules I through V of Section 202 of the Controlled Substances Act, 21 U.S.C. § 812, as now exists or may be later amended or updated, including but not limited to amphetamines (including methamphetamines), barbiturates, opiates (including heroin, morphine and codeine), marijuana, THC, cocaine, hallucinogens and phencyclidine (PCP).
+For purposes of this policy, the term “controlled substance” does not include prescription drugs which are properly possessed and/or properly taken under the supervision of a licensed health care professional.

-The following are strictly prohibited and may subject any employee who is found to have committed any such violation to disciplinary action, up to and including termination for misconduct:
+In addition to those actions previously identified in this policy as prohibited, the following actions are also strictly prohibited, and may subject any employee who is found to have committed any such violation to disciplinary action, up to and including termination:

 - Driving any vehicle or operating equipment impaired by alcohol, controlled substances or a prescription drug which warns against such activity at any time while on CEI property or while performing duties on behalf of CEI.